 Where did MLK practice his love and patience from?
 Right next door to the first room I entered was about Mohandas Karamchand Gandhi.
 MLK learned more about a life of peace and equality from Gandhi in India.
 Dr. King credited Gandhi for his influence in making a force in society and considered Gandhi his mentor.
 When Dr. King and Mrs. King visited India, Mrs. King loved wearing saris and received many gifts as well.

 It was such a beautiful day when I visited the National Historical Park.
 I would advise planning for at least one hour to explore.
 Don’t forget to check out the souvenir shop and pick up something to remind yourself to spread love.
-The money from your purchases will go toward the King Center and help upkeep MLK’s legacy.
+The money from your purchases will go toward The King Center and help upkeep MLK Jr.’s legacy.

 Sincerely,